 - rinse and wipe off with a non-abrasive cloth

 What’s the best raised seat for after hip or knee replacement surgery ?

-For an elderly parent who is frail, elderly, or both, I would only consider a safety frame with a raised seat, or a portable bedside commode.
+For an elderly parent who is frail, elderly, or both, I would only consider a riser, a safety frame with a raised seat, or a portable bedside commode.